cortexteam/code-test/README.md

 # Cortex Development Code Test

 Please review the following exercises before you begin.
-If you require additional clarification please compile your questions and send these to: *TBD*
+If you require additional clarification please compile your questions and send these to: dev@cortex.net

 Complete the main project and your choice of any two of the additional projects.